How to Know it’s Time to Replace Your Smoke Detectors

 If you have recently moved into a new home, make sure to find out when smoke detectors were installed.
 If you cannot find any information regarding the installation of your smoke detectors, it is best to just install new devices.

 2. Your Smoke Detector is Making Too Much Noise

 Although the job of a smoke detector is to make noise to alert homeowners to an issue, sometimes when a detector makes too much noise, this can be cause for concern.
 However, often just making a couple changes can fix the problem of a noisy detector.

-- Check the connections: Make sure all hardwired connections are properly secured.
+Make sure all hardwired connections are properly secured.
 Loose connections can often be a reason for a false alarm.
 Another connection issue can be power outages.
-Make sure that the power is properly connected and that the hasn’t recently gone out.
+Make sure that the power is properly connected to the monitor.
 If these issues do not solve the problem, then you may be in the market for new smoke detectors.

 Every homeowner knows that smoke detectors are an important part of protecting your home and family.
 Keeping smoke detectors in top shape are an easy way to provide protection and when it’s time to replace or upgrade your home’s smoke detection system, contact the experts at Vigilante Security.
 We know how to keep you and your family safe from fire, carbon monoxide and other household environmental hazards.